 Rustic-looking Juniper is great to use for making garden beds.
 Juniper is an excellent choice for any outdoor woodworking project because of its strength and durability.

-Here’re the reasons that we use Juniper to make garden beds.
+Here’re the reasons that make Juniper good for garden beds,

 - Affordable